-Greek Road Signs August 15, 2014 00:00
+Greek Road Signs

-Made up primarily blue and white, Greek road signs also have Greek lettering in gold.
+If you have been to Greece, you must have noticed the road signs situated at the side of the road pointing you in the direction you need to go.
+Made up primarily of the colors blue and white.
+Greek directional road signs also have another color.
+Greek lettering is typically shown in bright yellow.
 Meanwhile, the white English lettering, a translation of the Greek, sits directly below the Greek words.
 All of the arrows, lines, lettering are crisp and clear.

 However, the greatest thing about Greek road signs is not about what they look like back in Greece, but rather how they will look on the door to your man cave, above the archway at the entrance to your kitchen, or on entryway to your restaurant’s outdoor dining area.
 Simply put, they will look distinctly unique and give your home or business a real Mediterranean flavor.

 Some of the more common custom Greek road signs have room names such as kitchen, bathroom, master bedroom, princess’ bedroom; things or activities that are found in homes like sleep, food, and eat; or, as mentioned above, names of locations in restaurants.